wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.1.3 =
+* fixed bug with default values not preloading into the signup form
+* improved handling of quotes in form fields
+* better forms security
+* better handing of array values and select settings for multi-select form elements

 = 1.1.2 =
 * fixed private record link for sites using query links
 * changed "registration page" setting from text entry to page list dropdown